OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 # Introduction

 **Authentication** is the process of verification that an individual, entity or website is who it claims to be.
-Authentication in the context of web applications is commonly performed by submitting a user name or ID and one or more items of private information that only a given user should know.
+Authentication in the context of web applications is commonly performed by submitting a username or ID and one or more items of private information that only a given user should know.

 **Session Management** is a process by which a server maintains the state of an entity interacting with it.
 This is required for a server to remember how to react to subsequent requests throughout a transaction.
 Sessions are maintained on the server by a session identifier which can be passed back and forward between the client and server when transmitting and receiving requests.
 Sessions should be unique per user and computationally very difficult to predict.